Mathomat V3 Template

 - The arc builder scale.
 Will create extra-large arcs and circles.

 The usual great range of Mathomat shapes and scales

-The Mathomat V3 template has all of the great range of shape stencils such as useful graduated circles, ellipses, regular polygons, quadrilaterals and graphing curves that you would expect.
-Mathomat V3 also has the same rich collection of number lines as before, such as a linear radian scale, millimetre and centimetre scale and 1:20,000 street directory scale.as well as isometric and parallel lines for technical drawing.
+The Mathomat V3 template has all the great range of shape stencils such as useful graduated circles, ellipses, regular polygons, quadrilaterals, and graphing curves that you would expect.
+Mathomat V3 also has the same rich collection of number lines as before, such as a linear radian scale, millimetre, and centimetre scale and 1:20,000 street directory scale.as well as isometric and parallel lines for technical drawing.

-The class pack of Mathomat V3 template includes a 124 page illustrated student manual.
-The student manual has the same inspiring range of action based illustrated activities as the V2 Explorer manual.
+The new 124-page illustrated student manual, Explorer version, supplied with the class set of V3 templates has an inspiring range of action based illustrated activities.
 These create interesting contexts that allow students to make sense of geometry investigations more easily.
-In this revised version, there is;
+In this revised version, there is.

 - a new section on construction techniques for the Platonic and Archimedean solids using Mathomat V3.
 This section is full of action photography and detailed construction plans.
 Supported by beautiful, richly photographed, models, work in progress shots and illustrated nets at the Explorer manual support section.
 Click here